immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 :::

 ### Get a Card Token
-Generate a single-use card `token` using [the get card token](/api-reference/get-card-token) operation.
+Generate a single-use card `token` using [the get a card token](/api-reference/get-a-card-token) operation.
 The token is typically then transmitted to the cardholder's environment (i.e. web application or mobile application running in their web browser) to complete the final step completing the card issuance.

 ### Get Card Details

-To obtain the full PAN and CVV2 for display to the cardholder your client-side application should exchange the token for the sensitive card data via the [secure card details](/api-reference/secure-card-details) operation.
+To obtain the full PAN and CVV2 for display to the cardholder your client-side application should exchange the token for the sensitive card data via the [get secure card details](/api-reference/get-secure-card-details) operation.

 ## Virtual Card Issuance Sequence Diagram